deveshSingh06/t-SNE/README.md

 ## Geometric interpretation of t-SNE:
 - In t-SNE, the distances between a given point, in d-dimensions, and the points in its neighbourhood are preserved.
-- When the given point is embedded to a point in 2-d, the actual distances between the given point and the points in its neighbourhood are similar(might be same or slightly different) to the distances that were in d-dimensions.
+- When a given point is embedded to a point in 2-d, the actual distances between the given point and the points in its neighbourhood are similar(might be same or slightly different) to the distances that were in d-dimensions.
 - Also, there is NO GAURANTEE that the distances between the given point and the points NOT in its neighbourhood are preserved/similar.

+## Limitations of t-SNE
+- Sometimes it is impossible to preserve the distances in all the  neighbourhood(especially in the case hypercubes).
+This problem is called the *crowding problem*.
+- There is NO GAURANTEE that the distances between the given point and the points NOT in its neighbourhood are preserved/similar.
+- Since t-SNE is not a deterministic alogrithm but a *stochastic/probabilistic algorithm*, the results could be slightly different everytime it is applied.